wrahool/wrahool.github.io/_posts/phd-acknowledgements.md

-Legend has it that when the *chaturanga*, the precursor to what is today known as chess, was invented in ancient India, its inventor, Sessa
+Legend has it that a Grand Vizier ancient India*chaturanga*, the precursor to what is today known as chess, was invented in ancient India, its inventor, Sessa

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTExODE2NjksNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMjExMjIyMTI5LDczMDk5ODExNl19
 -->